-Career Services supports graduate student career development both inside and outside the academy through individual career advising and career education programming.
-Career advisers will regularly meet with graduate students of all years to discuss career interests and how to explore further, job search strategy and timing, dossiers, CVs, resumes, interview preparation, networking with graduate alumni and other professionals and a host of other career related topics.
+Career Services supports graduate student career development for all career paths through individual career advising and career education programming.
+Career advisers will regularly meet with graduate students of all years to discuss career interests and how to explore further, job search strategy and timing, dossiers, CVs, resumes, interview preparation, connecting with graduate alumni and other professionals and a host of other career related topics.

 The Graduate Student Advisory Board provides input to Career Services in order to develop more robust program offerings, deeper connections to academic departments and a more tailored career advising approach for graduate students.
 New advisory board members are selected by Career Services during the summer months and may serve a multi-year term.
 This is a wonderful opportunity to serve on a board as a representative of the graduate students.